 Bamboo Flooring Portland, Oregon

 Bamboo flooring offers a highly durable, eco-friendly and sustainable flooring option.
 Our floors come in a range of styles, colors and finishes that are manufactured with ultra low volatile organic compounds (VOCs) including formaldehyde.

 Bamboo Brands We Carry

 Cali Bamboo | Gala Manufacturing | Premium Green

 Because bamboo flooring is and extremely hard material, it can be used in numerous installation applications where other wood flooring is less ideal.
 Here are just a few applications where they are a great option.
 In some cases it can be a quality alternative to either laminate flooring or even luxury vinyl tile.

 - Below grade – Because it is more resistant to moisture than other hardwood materials, it is a good flooring surface option for a basement or other below grade applications.
-Bamboo can be much more resistant to mold and mildew.
+They can be much more resistant to mold and mildew.

 - Bathroom – Due to its exceptional resistance to mold and moisture, they can also be used in bathrooms.

 - High traffic – Due to it’s incredible hardness, it is a perfect flooring material for high traffic areas of a home from living spaces, kitchens and hallways.

 - Pet friendly – The hardness of bamboo can be just as strong, hard, and durable as the hardest of traditional red oak flooring, and some can even be much harder.

-- It’s Exotic – Due to the construction methods used when creating bamboo floors, it can have a truly unique and exotic hardwood appearance.
+- It’s Exotic – Due to the construction methods used, it can have a truly unique and exotic hardwood appearance.